 UTILIZING THE FORM FOR NEGOTIATION

 A DD Form 1547 accompanies this posting.
 An Excel version with arithmetic formulas and a separate tab for DD Form 1861, FCCM, can be downloaded from the Box “References” cube in the top right margin of this site.

 Study the form and its guidelines at the above link.
 Apply it to your proposal.
 This puts your perspective on profit into the same structure as the contracting officer is required to develop his.

 When profit discussions ensue and the contracting officer takes a position, ask for a copy of his weighted guidelines analysis form.
 If he does not provide it, or has not prepared one, give him yours with your position on profit, updated to reflect costs negotiated during steps A-D above.

 A reasonable discussion can then occur on the elements of profit negotiation and offers, counter offers and ultimate agreement can be equitably reached with a known structure addressing risk and other required factors.

-The majority of negotiated cost proposal effort involves coming to an agreement with the government on cost realism via audit, fact-finding, pre-award survey and cost realism.
+The majority of negotiated cost proposal effort involves coming to an agreement with the government via audit, fact-finding, pre-award survey and cost realism.
 But keep in mind that the government is forming an opinion on the elements of weighted guidelines profit determination during those stages as well.

 You can influence the government negotiator (s) on the weighted guidelines profit elements during the early stages of negotiations as you settle on cost factors.
 You do so by presenting the data and narrative basis of estimate in such a fashion as to identify risk and other key area of weighted guidelines analysis.
 Insure the technical, management and cost volumes of your proposal, if they are required, are consistent in that regard.